spessasus/sf2-rmidi-specification/README.md

 The last two rules ensure backwards compatibility with the older RMIDI format.

 ## INFO Chunk
-The INFO chunk describes file metadata and the soundfont's bank offset and follows these rules:
+The INFO chunk describes file metadata and the soundfont's bank offset.
-- Any additional RIFF chunks within the INFO chunk should be ignored and preserved as-is.
-- The chunk size must be even, as specified in the general RIFF structure.
-- The INFO chunk is optional.

 The INFO chunk may contain the following optional chunks:
 - `DBNK` chunk: Soundfont's bank offset.
 See [DBNK Chunk](#dbnk-chunk) for details.